Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-The job market picture offers some cushion.
-The Bureau of Labor Statistics projects about 37,500 openings each year through 2034 [7].
-The economic outlook is tighter, though, so the smartest move for anyone entering this field is building skills AI cannot easily copy: sensory judgment, hands-on troubleshooting, and the ability to work alongside the smart controls running tomorrow's production lines.
+The job market picture offers some reassurance.
+The BLS projects about 37,500 openings each year through 2034, driven in part by persistent workforce shortages pushing companies toward efficiency rather than full replacement [7].
+The smartest move for anyone entering this field is learning to work alongside the smart controls, not competing against them.

 Sources